Morné Morkel: International career

 Morkel was subsequently selected for the tour of Pakistan, but suffered a broken bone in his foot in the warm up match preceding the first test.
 The injury was not too severe and Morkel picked up five crucial wickets as Pakistan collapsed to 248 all out.

 In October 2012, alongside Dale Steyn and Vernon Philander, Morkel was part of a South African pace attack that bowling coach (and former Test cricketer) Allan Donald called the best the country had ever produced.

-In August 2017, Morkel was named in a World XI side to play three Twenty20 International matches against Pakistan in the 2017 Independence Cup in Lahore.
+In August 2017, Morkel was named in a World XI team to play three Twenty20 International matches against Pakistan in the 2017 Independence Cup in Lahore.

 During the third Test of the series against Australia in 2018, which was his last international series, Morkel became the fifth bowler for South Africa to take 300 wickets in Tests.
 He took two wickets in the last Test match and South Africa eventually won the match by a margin of 492 runs.
 The series was also won by South Africa, which was the first series win by South Africa against Australia on home soil since the series in 1969–70.